 Mchenja Bushcamp: Our full report

-Mchenja Bushcamp is small, and rather more luxurious than most of the Luangwa's other bushcamps.
-So makes a fantastic and relaxing end-point for a safari in South Luangwa.
-We really liked the atmosphere here – it is smart but really relaxed and unpretentious, which is a difficult balance to get right.
+Mchenja Bushcamp is small, and rather more luxurious than most of the Luangwa's other bushcamps, so makes a fantastic and relaxing end-point for a safari in South Luangwa.
+We really liked the atmosphere here – it is smart but relaxed and unpretentious, which is a difficult balance to get right.

 Food & drink

 - Usual board basis

 - While we were only able to stay for afternoon tea on our last visit in September 2019, on previous visits the food was very good.
 With advance notice, the camp is able to cater for a range of dietary requests – though do make sure you reiterate your requests on arrival into camp.

 A light breakfast is served at sunrise on the grassy rivers edge, before your early morning activity.
 There is a good selection of cereals, fruit and yoghurt, homemade flapjacks and biscuits as well as toast cooked on the open campfire along with tea, coffee and fruit juice.
 Porridge is served in the colder months.

 Brunch is a buffet and is served in the main area at about 11:30 - there is usually a hot and cold choice.
 On one of many trips, we had a quiche and lasagna along with a selection of salads followed by a choice of fruit salad or coconut ice cream.

 After a midday siesta, everyone gathers for afternoon tea and delicious homemade cake, often sat out by the river, before heading out for their afternoon/evening activity.
 On our last trip we had delicious scones, jam and cream.
 A chocolate and hazelnut crunch cake was also on offer.